 It was more of luck than anything else that led to it.
 A pattern of radio signals, sent along the hydrogen frequency, and beamed directly in our direction.
 Later observations confirmed it, and chaos broke loose in the scientific community, and the world, as we realized that we weren’t the only intelligences in the universe.

 Unlike the other big news stories of the past century, this one didn’t peter out as people grew disinterested; in fact, it only grew in scope.
-International tensions, though they still existed, simmered down.
+The last of the international tensions, already weakened by the colonization of the solar system, faded away.
 There was a shift in the way everyone viewed the world, a change in awareness as we realized that we could look up at the sky, and know that someone else was waiting there for us.

 And, as was our nature, we grew impatient, waiting for them to make the next move.

 That required a changing in the crew roster.
 Originally, Odysseus was to have a chemist aboard, as to study the metallicity of other star systems, but she was cycled out.
 Partly because there was only room for four, and an expert in contact was needed.
-The other because she didn’t want to leave her family waiting for thirty years.
+The other was because she didn’t want to leave her family waiting for another forty years.